 You can lose weight without setting foot in a gym.
-That part is true.
-Exercise is excellent for health, but fat loss is driven mainly by what and how much you eat, plus sleep, stress and the small movements that fill an ordinary day.
+Fat loss is driven mainly by what and how much you eat — plus sleep, stress, and the small movements that fill an ordinary day.
 What is not true is the "fat to fit in two weeks" promise.
-In two weeks of sensible eating you can reasonably lose one to two kilograms — and the larger first-week drop is mostly water leaving with depleted glycogen, not fat.
+In two weeks of sensible eating you can reasonably lose one to two kilograms, and the larger first-week drop is mostly water leaving with depleted glycogen, not fat.
+The International Journal of Obesity (2014) confirmed that the widely cited "3,500 kcal = 1 lb" rule overestimates real-world loss because the body adapts metabolically as weight falls — a sustained 500-calorie deficit produces roughly 0.5–1 lb of actual fat loss per week in practice.

-So think of two weeks as the window to install habits, not to remake your body.
+Think of two weeks as the window to install habits, not to remake your body.
 None of what follows requires a workout.
-It does require a little attention.

 1. Eat in a modest calorie deficit